+Step into my kitchen and sample a bowl of savory homemade vegetable soup.
 A complete, mouthwatering meal, this soup can be made in a crockpot or using the stove.
 Add a basket of warm dinner rolls, San Francisco sourdough bread, or a basket of crackers, and you're good to go.

-- 3–4 cups canned cut tomatoes, organic/regular
+- 3–4 cups canned cut tomatoes, organic or regular

 - 1 medium onion, diced